Seed and Seedling Biology

 Seed Technology Educational Programs.
 “Physiological Dormancy.”
 Fort Collins: Colorado Seed Laboratory, 2009.

-Prepared by S. Tianna DuPont, sustainable agriculture educator, Penn State Extension.
+Prepared by S. Tianna DuPont, former sustainable agriculture educator, Penn State Extension.
 Reviewed by Elsa Sanchez, Penn State Department of Horticulture, and Debra Brubaker, Pennsylvania Certified Organic.

 This publication was supported in part by funding from the Beginning Farmer and Rancher Development Program of the National Institute of Food and Agriculture, USDA, Grant #2009-49400-05869.